avimallu/PowerPointSnap/README.md

 * *Snap* an object's properties to another one.
 * Support typical shapes (Insert > Add Shapes), Text Boxes (both normal and default ones in a layout), Charts, and Tables.
 * Supports copying the size (height and width), colour (fill and outline), position of most shapes and text boxes.
-* Supports syncing the axes of charts with differing axis lengths (both charts must support the property).
+* Supports syncing the axes of charts with differing axis lengths, plot areas, title positions and legend positions (both charts must support the property).
 * Supports syncing row heights and column widths to tables with identical row/column counts (even with complicated merging in place).
+* Supports data label customization options - highlight only specific (or all) legend entries, for their first/last/min/max/median or every N values.
 * Available as an VBA Add-in, requiring no installation and no administrative rights on most enterprise systems.

 ## Installation